AmpersandJS/ampersandjs.com/learn_markdown/state.md

 Cached derived properties will *only* trigger a `change` if the resulting calculated value has changed.

 This is *super* useful if you've bound a derived property to a DOM property.
 This ensures that you won't ever touch the DOM unless the resulting value is *actually* different.
-Avoiding unecessary DOM changes is a huge boon for performance.
+Avoiding unnecessary DOM changes is a huge boon for performance.

 This is also important for cases where you're dealing with fast changing attributes.